harshbhanderi22/flutter_remotway_assignment/README.md

 -> Sign Up\
 -> Home Screen\

-->All 4 are responsive
+->All 4 are responsive\

--> Sign in with Google must be done to order to access homepage.\n -> Logout Option is added in Drawer of HomePage.
+-> Sign in with Google must be done to order to access homepage.\
+-> Logout Option is added in Drawer of HomePage.\

 -> Login SignUp directly is still not avaliable, Only Sign in with Google avaliable and it's data like email, name and userpicture displayed in homescreen in coresponding widgets.\n

-## Packages that are used:-\n
+## Packages that are used:-\

 -firebase_auth\
 -google_sign_in\